javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/12-arrow-functions/article.md

 group.showList();
 ```

-The error occurs because `forEach` runs functions with `this=undefined` by default, so the attempt to access `undefined.title` is made.
+That occurs because in this example, `forEach` runs the callback function with `this=window` by default, so the attempt to access `window.title` is made which is undefined.

 That doesn't affect arrow functions, because they just don't have `this`.